AVilentchuk/around-react/README.md

 * Run npm install and wait until it completes
 * Use ```npm start``` to run the project on localhost:3000 ; ctrl+C in the command prompt to stop running the project.

-FYI the project is not yet fully functional this well be repaired in the following updates.
+FYI the project is not yet fully functional this will be repaired in the following updates.

 ### Built With